Search the Community

 Showing results for tags 'grip tape'.

 I found myself constantly adjusting my stance, scooting my feet around on the unicycle pedals, especially in wet conditions.
 I got some grip tape and ucame up with a great way to squeeze it in between the grooves of the pedals: a tiny bearing on the end of a metal rod.
 The difference was night and day; my feet feel practically stuck to the pedals (even flip flops don't shift at all!), and my control improved so dramatically that I actually started getting better range out of a charge.
-I figure it's because I was rocking back and forth less, so it didn't have to compensate as much to keep me upright.
-Also, I really like the look of the tape I chose
+I figure it's because I was rocking back and forth less, so it didn't have to compensate as much to keep me up

 After a recent ride in the rain I realised the importance of added grip on the pedals.
 Especially while going over bumps as keeping your feet in the same position can be challenging while jumping curbs and such.
 I considered buying grip tape from a skate shop.
 Although being frugal and also a tinkerer I started to consider what was possible with what I had in the garage already.
 Then a thought occurred to use a low grit sand paper.
 The plan is to use a use high quality gorilla tape on the edges to give a durable attachment, covering all but a narrow strip in the center of the pedal.